Responsible Consumerism in FashionBy Be Quality | Comments: 0 | June 5, 2020

 - do I really need it?

-- how was it produced?
+- how is it produced?
 Where?
 Who made this product?

 - Follow one of the associations dedicated to bring awareness on their social media Fashion Revolution, Clean Clothes Campaign, Greenpeace, Remake Our World, etc.